City of God (2011 film): Plot

 City of God begins with a road accident and the story traces the life of the four families who are associated with the accident.
 Each family has a different perspective on the city of Kochi.

 The first story revolves around the life of Tamil migrants.
 One of them named Swarnavel has a special affection towards another migrant named Marathakam.
-Marathakam was already married, but she had run away from her old husband in Pollachi due to his unbearable torture.
+Marathakam was already married, but she had run away from her husband in Pollachi due to his unbearable torture.
 Marathakam and Swarnavel know that they love each other, but they don't show it.
 Because of some personal benefits, Lakshmi breaks their relationship and forces Marathakam to marry another migrant.
 On the night of the marriage, Marathakam learns that her new husband is a thief and returns to Swarnavel.
 They realize that their love is mutual and start living together.
 The second husband gets stricken with envy, where he takes revenge by bringing the first husband from Pollachi.
-The following day, Swarnavel rescues Marathakam from her old husband and tries to escape on a moped; they have an accident, but survives.
-Swarnavel and Marathakam escape from the scene and settle together in a scenic village with Marathakam's son, thereby living happily ever after.
+The following day, Swarnavel rescues Marathakam from her husband and tries to escape on a moped; they have an accident, but survive.
+Swarnavel and Marathakam escape from the scene and settle down in a scenic village with Marathakam's son, thereby living happily ever after.

 The second story deals with the life of real estate dealer Sony and his forehand Jyothi Lal.
 As per the instructions of Sony, Jyothi Lal and his gang kill a plot owner, who is the husband of Viji Punnose.
 Viji Punnosse identifies her husband's murderer as Jyothi Lal and associates with another businessman Shamir to plot revenge and destroy Sony and Jyothi Lal.
 Viji promises to marry Shamir if he can kill Jyothi Lal and Sony by arranging it with another gang.
 Sony has an eye on the growing actress Surya Prabha.
 Surya is leading an unpleasant married life with Mehaboob, who is a friend and later business partner of Sony.
 With the intention of collecting Surya Prabha, Sony cheats Mehaboob in the construction business; the police remand Mehaboob for the inadequate and unsafe construction practices which had caused the death of the Tamil migrant Lakshmi.

 Sony forces Surya to have an illicit relation to get the papers that prove her husband's innocence.
 Jyothi Lal rescues Surya from this predicament and from a suicide attempt.
 Jyothi Lal takes Surya to Sony's guest house to collect the papers and they pick up Sony on the way.
 However, their vehicle is in the same accident which Swarnavel and Marathakam had, and Sony dies at the scene of the accident.
 The gang arranged by Shamir and Viji Punnoose arrives at the accident and tries to kill Jyothi Lal, but Jyothi Lal escapes with Surya and they began to realise the importance of each other in their future life, while Viji marries Shamir and goes to Dubai for further business.